Spectral solver for Cauchy problems in polar coordinates using discrete Hankel transforms: Introduction

 $J_q$ is the $q^{\text{th}}$-order Bessel function of the first kind and $k_{q,j}$ denotes its $j^{\text{th}}$ non-negative zero.
 Temme~\cite{Temme1979} provides a fast and accurate algorithm to compute these roots.

 The Fourier-Bessel basis (i.e., the combination of the azimuthal Fourier basis of Eqn.~\ref{eq:azimuthal decompose} and radial Bessel basis of Eqn.~\ref{eq:basisfunction}) has an algebraic rate of convergence $\lesssim 1/N^{5/2}$ for functions satisfying homogeneous Dirichlet boundary conditions~\cite{Boyd2011}, where $N$ is the number of basis functions used for approximation.
 This compares unfavourably with many orthogonal polynomial bases which have an exponential rate.
 However, Fourier-Bessel modes are eigenfunctions of the Laplacian operator, and the boundary conditions are enforced by the basis functions themselves.
 Such virtues ensure that a pure spectral scheme can be applied at each iteration.
 It makes the Fourier-Bessel basis a competitive choice for solving time-dependent initial value problems associated with Laplacians under homogeneous Dirichlet conditions in polar coordinates.
+We further notice a recent related work~\cite{marshall2022fast} on obtaining Fourier-Bessel coefficients but considering time-independent problems on a Cartesian sampling grid.

 To decompose the radial function $f_q(r)$ into Fourier-Bessel series, we use the discrete Hankel transform (DHT).
 It was first introduced mathematically by Johnson~\cite{Johnson1987}, then independently re-invented by Yu et al.~\cite{Yu:98} for the zeroth order mode ($q=0$) and Guizar-Sicairos et al.~\cite{2004_JOSAA_Guizar-SicairosG} for all integer orders.
 Finally, It was categorized by Baddour~\cite{Baddour2019DHT} as a discrete variation of general Fourier transform.